decline27/melcloud-optimizer/README.md

 This app stores your MELCloud, Tibber, and OpenAI credentials locally on your Homey.
 No data is shared with third parties except when making API calls to the respective services.

 ## Recent Updates

+### API Integration

+The app now exposes API endpoints that can be used by other Homey apps or flows:

+- **GET /api/runHourlyOptimizer**: Manually triggers the hourly optimization process
+  - Returns detailed information about the optimization result
+  - Can be used in Homey flows or by other apps

+- **GET /api/runWeeklyCalibration**: Manually triggers the weekly calibration process
+  - Returns detailed information about the calibration result
+  - Can be used in Homey flows or by other apps

 ### MELCloud API Integration Improvements